 But, there is one important thing to remember.
-Because life insurance premiums rise as you get older, the longer you wait to purchase a policy, the more it will cost.
-So, the sooner you add life insurance to your financial plan, the better.
+Because life insurance premiums rise as you get older, so does the average life insurance cost.
+So,the longer you wait to purchase a policy, the more you will have to pay.
+In other words, the sooner you add life insurance to your financial bugget, the better.

 Now, let’s take a deeper dive into the advantages of owning life insurance.

 Protection for your loved ones